eisental/RedstoneChips/howto.md

 Destroying a Chip
 -----------------
-You can destroy a chip by breaking any of its structure blocks, including the output levers or by running the /redchips-deactivate command while pointing at a circuit block.
-Use `/redchips-destroy` to destroy the chip and remove all of its blocks.
+You can destroy a chip by breaking any of its structure blocks, including the output levers or by running the /rcbreak command while pointing at a circuit block.
+Use `/rcdestroy` to destroy the chip and remove all of its blocks.
 __Creepers__, __TNT__ explosions and __fire__ (in case you're using flammable blocks) will also cause the IC to stop functioning.
 __Power tools__, however, will not cause it to decativate and can result in "phantom" circuits still taking place in memory without an actual chip to make them of any use.
-When the plugin saves it's circuits states it will deactivate any circuit that any of it's blocks were broken.
+When the plugin saves it's chip data it will deactivate any circuit that any of it's blocks were broken.

 Chip detection scanning rules (for the advanced RC user...)
 ------------------------------